Q: Is it safe to conceive if you’re on certain medications?

 *Portions of this interview were edited for clarity and brevity.

-Dr. Jennifer Soung is a dermatologist at Southern California Dermatology in Santa Ana, California, with extensive experience using phototherapy, systemic medications and biologics in the treatment of psoriasis in women.
+Jennifer Soung, M.D., is a dermatologist at Southern California Dermatology in Santa Ana, California, with extensive experience using phototherapy, systemic medications and biologics in the treatment of psoriasis in women.

 Driving discovery, creating community